 - We are not wealth starved but we are not ascetics.

 - We balanced internal and external success, although internal exploration is far more important.

 - We balance our time across the various life areas: Spirituality, Psychology, Personal & Intellectual, Relationships & Communication, Financial & Career, and Health & Fitness.

-The Balanced Achievement approach is based on taking focused action to produce happiness and success, internally created, while also remaining detached to the things that come into our lives and outcomes of our situations.
+The Balanced Achievement approach is based on taking focused action to produce happiness and success, internally created, while also remaining detached from the things that come into our lives and the outcomes of our situations.
 We accept, enjoy, and love each moment that we have, whether some perceive it as painful or not.
-It is about focusing our attention on learning, growing, and making ourselves a better person each and everyday.
+It is about focusing our attention on learning, growing, and making ourselves a better person each and every day.